lingxz/blog/content/blog/2017-10-14-numerical-integration-of-light-paths-in-a-schwarzschild-metric.md

 $$\dot{\phi} = \frac{L}{r^2}$$

-(This can of course be solved analytically in the weak gravity limit, which gives the light bending equation $\Delta \phi = 4M/R$.)
+(This can of course be solved analytically in the weak gravity limit, which gives the light bending equation $\Delta \phi = 4M/b$ where $b$ is the impact parameter.)

 ## Initial conditions

 In principle, we need the initial values of $r$, $p$, and $\phi$ to start the numerical simulation.
 However, if we fix the incoming velocity to be horizontal, then we would only need to specify the initial $x_0$ and $y_0$ coordinates.

-The initial conditions then can be given as follows:
+We can take $\dot{t} = 1$ for convenience.
+The initial conditions can then be derived from the null condition and they are as follows:

 $$r = \sqrt{x_0^2 + b^2}$$